 Madhya Pradesh: CM Kamal Nath, his son file poll nominations

-Chhindwara, Apr 09: Madhya Pradesh Chief Minister Kamal Nath and his son Nakul Nath Tuesday filed their nominations for the state Assembly bypoll and Lok Sabha election, respectively, from Chhindwara.
+Chhindwara, Apr 09: Madhya Pradesh Chief Minister Kamal Nath and his son Nakul Nath on Tuesday filed their nominations for the state Assembly bypoll and Lok Sabha election, respectively, from Chhindwara.

 Nath, 73, dressed in a white kurta-pyjama, was accompanied by his wife Alka Nath and son while filing his papers for the Chhindwara Assembly seat by-election.